-The following examples shows how to find antilog of values in R.
+Let me show you how to find antilog of values in R with practical examples.

 Let’s see how we can use base 10 to find antilog of value: